Just what is the microbiome?

 “All disease begins in the gut”

 Not until recent years have we realized just how powerful our microbiome.
 Your gut microbiome is made up of trillions of bacteria, fungi and other microbes.
-The amount of bacterial cells within the human gastrointestinal tract (GIT) outnumber the host’s cells 10x and the genes encoded by the bacteria resident within the GIT outnumber their host’s genes by more than 100 times.
+The amount of bacterial cells within the human gastrointestinal tract outnumber the host’s cells 10x.
+The genes encoded by the bacteria resident within the GIT outnumber their host’s genes by more than 100 times.
+Wow, that’s a pretty impressive comparison when you think about it.
 These microbes have tremendous potential to impact our physiology both in health and disease.
 They protect against pathogens.
 They contribute to metabolic function which in turn affect our physiological functions both directly and indirectly.

 These microbes affect our hormones way more than we think.